-Man Gives Himself Up but Four Policemen Booked as Arresting, The average Salt Lake policeman will go after an army deserter like a colored gentleman after 'possum and chicken.
-Whenever there is a deserter in town the bluecoats get busy, come out of a trance and act like real sleuths.
-Why?
-There's \$50 in it for the arresting offlcer.
-Last night Joseph P. Cowan walked into police headquarters, calmiy an-nounced he was a deserter from Call-fornia and asked to be locked up.
-He fornia and asked to be locked up.
-He voluntarily surrendered himself but immediately there was a rush on the part of the vigilant minions of the law.
-Although the man gave himself up and said he wanted to be turned over to the military authorities, Folice-men Conyers, Smith, Pitts and Burton are on the book of arrests as the arrest-ing officers.
-Jailer Ripley is seriously thinking of putting his name to the bunch so that each will get \$10.
-Iff to arrest Wilson.
-No reply was re-ceived from the sheriff, however, and it is possible a man will be sent to Pennsylvania to arrest Wilson if he can be found.
-A meeting of the stock-holders of the company will be called in the near future, when it will be de-cided whether the company will continue or disband.
+Man Gives Himself Up but Four Policemen Booked as Arresting.

+The average Salt Lake policeman will go after an army deserter like a colored gentleman after 'possum and chicken.
+Whenever there is a deserter in town iff to arrest Wilson.
+No reply was re-ceived from the sheriff, however, and it is possible a man will be sent to Pennsylvania to arrest Wilson if he can be comed as the stock. be found.
+A meeting of the stock-holders of the company will be called in the near future, when it will be de-cided whether the company will con-tinue or dishand.